-Project operators or authorized project designees must submit an offset project data report to ARB or an Offset Project Registry annually and be based on a single calendar year, as stated in the Regulation.
+Project operators or authorized project designees must submit an offset project data report to ARB or an Offset Project Registry annually and be based on a rolling 12 month period a single calendar year, as stated in the Regulation.

 Project verification schedules can also be found in the Regulation.
 A verification statement must be received by October 1 of the next calendar year for which the statement is verifying destruction.